-Mexican labour contracts are regulated by the Federal Labour Law (LFT).
+Mexican labor contracts are regulated by the Federal Labor Law (LFT).
 This law states that, in Mexico, employment contracts must be clear, definable and in writing.
-Specifically, it defines that an individual labour contract is when a person consents to perform work for someone else for an agreed remuneration, time and accordingly to agreed conditions.
+Specifically, it defines that an individual labor contract is when a person consents to perform work for someone else for an agreed remuneration, time and accordingly to agreed conditions.

 Mexican Labour Contracts

-In Mexico, there exists different employment contracts depending on the type of labour relationship, which is briefly outlined below:
+In Mexico, there exists different employment contracts depending on the type of labor relationship, which is briefly outlined below:

-This type of labour contract is used when the person being engaged to complete the work, is being engaged for a specific and definable deliverable and/or set period of time.
+This type of labor contract is used when the person being engaged to complete the work, is being engaged for a specific and definable deliverable and/or set period of time.

 Initial Training or Trial Period